-Chandler Fire Chief Tom Dwiggins
+Chief Tom Dwiggins

 Honor Guard and Pipes & Drums

-Chandler Fire Department's Honor Guard and Pipes & Drums were established to pay tribute to firefighters who have lost their lives in the line of duty.
-This dedicated group of men and women represent Chandler at ceremonies and events that honor fallen firefighters around the State of Arizona and the nation.
-Both units are comprised of volunteers from within the Department who participate in countless hours of drills, ceremonial practices and rehearsals.
+CFD’s Honor Guard and Pipes & Drums were established to pay tribute to firefighters who have died in the line of duty.
+This dedicated group of men and women represent the City at events that honor fallen firefighters within the State of Arizona and across the nation.
+Both volunteer units are comprised of CFD personnel, who participate in countless hours of drills, ceremonial practices and rehearsals.

 Public Safety Memorial Plaza